Overview

 - knotnet

 First and foremost it specifies Docker virtual network in which our services will be deployed.
 Then we have some service configs.
-The first one is webapi

-• image - docker image is provided here,
+- docker image is provided here,volumes

-• networks - specifies in which docker network the service will be deployed.
+- specifies in which docker network the service will be deployed.

-Then we have knotx service specification.
+service specification.
 It's very similar to the previous one, so only one property is worth explaining.

-• command - this property is used to specify Knot.x starting commands.
+- this property is used to specify Knot.x starting commands.

 One additional change is required for Wiremock to work correctly.
-We need to include it's dependency used for response templating in container's /var/wiremock/extensions directory.
-As seen above, we mounted the volume to ./common-services/webapi/extensions directory on the host machine.
-Luckily Gradle will do the downloading/copying for us.
-Just make the following changes to build.gradle.kts:
+We need to include it's dependency used for response templating in container's /var/wiremock/extensions

 // ...